section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 ![Customer Secret](customer_secret.png)

-For the APIs, We should convert the client key and secret to base64 using the `Buffer.from()` and converting it into a base64 string using `.toString('base64)`.
+For the API, We should convert the customer ID and secret to base64 using the `Buffer.from()` and converting it into a base64 string using `.toString('base64)`.

 It is not a good idea to add the key and the secret in the code.
 So, you can use environment variables.
 If you'd like to learn more about environment variables, refer to [this article](https://medium.com/the-node-js-collection/making-your-node-js-work-everywhere-with-environment-variables-2da8cdf6e786).